Varicella Information for Ob-Gyns

 People should check with their doctor about whether they should get the varicella vaccine, including individuals who have HIV/AIDS or another disease that affects the immune system; who are being treated with drugs that affect the immune system, such as steroids, for 2 weeks or longer; who have any kind of cancer; or who are receiving cancer treatment with radiation or drugs.

-People who recently had a transfusion or were given other blood products should ask their doctor when they should recieve the varicella vaccine.
+People who recently had a transfusion or were given other blood products should ask their doctor when they should receive the varicella vaccine.

 Visit CDC's Varicella information page for more information.